open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/automatic/spring-boot.md

 ### Bill of Materials

-Import the `opentelemetry-bom` and `opentelemetry-instrumentation-bom-alpha` BOMs before using the OpenTelemetry starter.
+Import the `opentelemetry-bom` and `opentelemetry-instrumentation-bom-alpha` Bill of Materials ([BOM](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#bill-of-materials-bom-poms)) before using the OpenTelemetry starter.

 The `opentelemetry-bom` BOM will allow you to align the OpenTelemetry versions of the OpenTelemetry dependencies and transitive dependencies.